Owen Miller Player Props: Brewers vs. Pirates

-On Saturday, Owen Miller (.250 on-base percentage in past 10 games, 85 points below season-long percentage) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 4:10 PM ET.
+The Milwaukee Brewers, including Owen Miller (.243 on-base percentage in past 10 games, 90 points below season-long percentage), take on starting pitcher Luis Ortiz and the Pittsburgh Pirates at American Family Field, Sunday at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Pirates.
+He had a hitless performance in his most recent game (0-for-1) against the Pirates.

 Owen Miller Game Info & Props vs. the Pirates